Senate's McConnell says Trump has right to probe election 'irregularities' | Politics

 The top Republican in the U.S. Congress on Monday said President Donald Trump was well within his rights to look into charges of "irregularities" in last week's election, which has been called for Democrat Joe Biden, but did not offer any evidence of fraud.
 Trump, a Republican, has yet to acknowledge defeat two days after Biden secured enough votes in the state-by-state Electoral College to win.
 On Monday, Senate Majority Leader Mitch McConnell said he backed Trump's launch of a legal fight into claims of voter fraud.

 "President Trump is 100% within his rights to look into allegations of irregularities and weigh his legal options," McConnell said.
-McConnell spoke after four Senate Republicans, including a prominent Trump critic, congratulated Biden on his victory.
 Before addressing the Senate, McConnell met privately with Attorney General William Barr.
+Just a handful of Senate Republicans have congratulated Biden on his victory.
+One of them, Senator Susan Collins, told reporters Monday evening that she thought the president's legal challenges are "unlikely to change the outcome" of the election.

+But most Republican lawmakers have either said the president's lawsuits should be allowed to play out, or avoided public comment on the election results.
+Trump said for months before the Nov.
+3 vote that he could lose only if fraudulent votes were cast.
+Experts say there is no evidence of significant fraud in U.S. elections.

 ALSO READ